Topics Map > Media Delivery > Kaltura > MediaSpace > Media Ingestion Tools

 If at all possible try to use a dedicated microphone when recording instructional materials.
 The built-in microphone on your laptop will record extraneous noise which will be distracting to your students.
 Even a basic headset mic will be much better than the built in microphone on your laptop.

-Logitech ClearChat headset microphone recorded in a quiet office
+Logitech ClearChat consumer headset microphone recorded in a quiet office

-Shure SM7B microphone (expensive!) recorded in a quiet office
+Shure SM7B professional microphone recorded in a quiet office

 Choosing where to record

 Creating your instructional materials in a dedicated recording studio isn't an option for everyone.
 What can you do?
 Some simple preparation will go a long way to helping you get a good recording.
 If you are preparing to do a recording and have an office, close the door and put on a "do not disturb sign" to reduce interruptions.
 Check for ambient sound and either turn it off (a fan for example), or relocate to a quieter space if you can't control the background noise (a hum or air handling for example).

 Do a short test recording before doing a longer recording

 Due to the number of variables when recording audio, it is strongly recommended that you perform small test recording prior to each time you record.
 This way you can review and adjust your audio settings prior to doing a more extended recording.
 Small test recordings can save you lots of time.

 Microphone selection and audio level adjustments